-In the Amazon, there are more than eight thousand species of medicinal plants as well as animal species.
+In the Amazon, there are more than eight thousand species of medicinal plants.

-Ecuador has basically two seasons, a wet season and dry one.
-As Ecuador lies directly on the equator, the country experiences 12 hours of daylight , 365 days a year.
+Ecuador has basically two seasons, a wet season and a dry one.
+As Ecuador lies directly on the equator, the country experiences 12 hours of daylight, 365 days a year.
 Even during the rainy season, most days are sunny with an average temperature of 25 degrees Celsius, making it a perfect destination for your holidays.

 Ecuador attracts more than one and a half million tourists every year, thanks to the public and private tourism sector, who has successfully promoted Ecuador as a wonderful destination.

-As Ecuador is sitting on the Pacific Ring of Fire, it is an area prone to seismic activity.
-There is always a risk of Earthquakes or other natural disasters.
+Ecuador sits on the Pacific Ring of Fire, an area prone to seismic activity.
+This mean the country is always at risk of Earthquakes or other natural disasters.

-In May 1999, Ecuador and Peru signed a treaty ending nearly sixty years of dispute over its borders.
+In May 1999, Ecuador and Peru signed a treaty ending nearly sixty years of dispute over their borders.